begin-thread/elk-howto/threatintel.md

 ## On the attacker system
 | The first step is to start a listener on the attacker box, so the victim will connect (reverse = from the victim to the attacker outside your network)
+| No need to specify the ip adress as it will bind to 0.0.0.0
 ```
 nc -nlvp 8080
 ```